 In a way…you truly have brought him here, have you not?

-I sigh…of course that is the truth, but I can never reveal it so.
+I sigh…of course that is the truth, yet I can never reveal it so.
 At least, not presently.

 The two continue conversing for a little while longer, before we are at last seated at a small table in the far corner.
 Unlike the inn on the outskirts of the city, this one is rather comfortable and quiet…I can see why he enjoyed coming here.
-This does appear the sort of place he would feel more welcome at.
+This does appear to be the sort of place he would feel more welcome within.

 “Is everything as you recalled?”